wardsimon/gfFermentation/README.md

-# gfConical
+# gfConical - Control the Grainfather Conical fermenter.

-Python control of the Grainfather Conical fermenter
+This simple package allows for reading the temperature/set point of a Grainfather Conical fermenter and setting of target temperature/pausing.

 ## Install
 gfConical is available on pip